🍂 Fellpflege im Herbst – Achtsamkeit für Hund und Natur

 Part the fur and check the head, neck, belly, armpits, and between the toes.
 For fleas, a flea comb helps.

-❓How do I identify fleas in the fur?
+❓How do I recognize fleas in the fur?

 Black crumbs in the flea comb that turn red on a damp cloth are an indication of flea dirt.